RodBennett/02-portfolio-challenge/README.md

 ## Description

+The portfolio features a number of different elements to showcase my web development skills to future employers.
+There are currently 3 different links for landing pages on which several different apps will be showcased.
 I used this opportunity to experiment with a number of different HTML elements that I have never used before, such as main, button, aside, ids and classes.
-I also strived to use as many semantic elements as possibe to avoid any confusoin in the code.
+I also strived to use as many semantic elements as possibe to avoid any confusion in code readability.
 Additionally, I used an icon in the sidebar that I think gives the final product a nice, tasteful look.

 ## Static Screenshots